hazelcast/hazelcast-reference-manual/src/Simulator-CoordinatorRemote.md

 coordinator-remote test-stop $test_id
 coordinator-remote stop
 ```

-In the above example we start with a 4 node cluster and the client doing a map test.
+In the above example we start with a four node cluster and the client doing a map test.
 Then we sleep 60 seconds, we keep a random member and we wait for another 60 seconds.
 Then we stop the test and wait for completion.

-The worker-kill is a very flexible command.
-One can kill a specific worker using its simulator address, one can create all workers on a given agent, or kill all workers with a given version.
-See 'quering' for more information.
+The `worker-kill` is a very flexible command.
+You can kill a specific worker using its simulator address, create all workers on a given agent, or kill all workers with a given version.
+Please see the [Querying section](#querying) for more information.

-One can fully control how a worker is going to get killed.
-It can be done by a e.g. executing a bash script:
+You can fully control how a worker is going to get killed.
+It can be done, for example, by executing a bash script:

 ```
 coordinator-remote worker-kill 'bash:kill -9 $PID'
 ```

-The $PID, the pid of the worker, is available as environment-variable for the bash script.
+The `$PID`, the PID of the worker, is available as an environment variable for the bash script.

-One can also send an embedded javascript:
+You can also send an embedded JavaScript as shown below:

 ```
 coordinator-remote worker-kill 'js:code that kills the JVM'
 ```

-So using the javascript one can execute commands jvm without needing to have the that code on the worker.
-Access to the hazelcast instance is possible using the injected 'hazelcastInstance' environment variable.
-In theory it is possible to execute any JVM scripting language, like Groovy, by prefixing the command by the extension of the language e.g. 'groovy:.....'.
+Using the JavaScript you can execute commands on the JVM without needing to have the that code on the worker.
+Access to the Hazelcast instance is possible using the injected `hazelcastInstance` environment variable.

+In theory it is possible to execute any JVM scripting language, such as Groovy, by prefixing the command by the extension of that language, e.g., `groovy:.....`.
 This will cause the scripting engine to load the appropriate scripting language.
-But you need to make sure the appropriate jars are on set on the classpath of the worker.
+But you need to make sure the appropriate JAR files are set on the worker's classpath.

-Another way to kill a member is by causing an OOME:
+Another way to kill a member is by causing an OOME as shown below:

 ```
 coordinator-remote worker-kill OOME
 ```

-The OOME is actually build on top of the javascript version and allocates big arrays till the JVM runs out of memory.
+The OOME is actually built on top of the JavaScript version and it allocates big arrays till the JVM runs out of memory.

-By default a 'System.exit(0)' is called.
+By default a `System.exit(0)` is called.

-### Executing scripts on workers
+### Executing Scripts on Workers

-It is possible to execute script on the workers.
-This can be a bash script, an embedded javascript or any other embedded JVM scripting language.
-See "killing members" for more information about the scripting options.
+It is possible to execute scripts on the workers.
+This can be a bash script, an embedded JavaScript or any other embedded JVM scripting language.
+Please see the [Killing Workers](#killing-workers) for more information about the scripting options.

-for example
+For example, the following command will return the directory listing for every worker:

 ```
 coordinator-remote worker-script --command `bash:ls`
 ```
-Will return the directory listing for every worker.

-#### Fire and forget
+#### Fire and Forget

-By default the worker-script command will wait for the results of the execute command.
-But in some case the script should be executed in a fire and forget fashion.
-This can be done using the --fireAndForgetFlag option.
+By default the `worker-script` command will wait for the results of the `execute` command.
+But in some cases, the script should be executed in a fire and forget fashion.
+This can be done using the `--fireAndForgetFlag` option as shown below:

 ```
 coordinator-remote worker-script --fireAndForgetFlag  --command 'bash:jstack $PID'
 ```

 This command makes a thread dump of each worker JVM.

-For more options regarding selecting the target members, see 'quering'.
+For more options regarding selecting the target members, see the [Querying section](#querying).

-### Using custom Hazelcast version
+### Using Custom Hazelcast Version

-With the coordinator-remote it is very easy to control the exact version of Hazelcast being used.
-In the below example, the 3.7.1 version is used, but using the version spec 'git=hash' one can also execute a particular commit.
+With the `coordinator-remote`, it is very easy to control the exact version of Hazelcast being used.
+In the below example, the 3.7.1 version is used, but using the `versionSpec 'git=hash'` one can also execute a particular commit.

 ```
 version=maven=3.7.1